RajeswariKumaran/Capstone-Retail/README.md

-Project Task: Week 1

-Exploratory Data Analysis (EDA) and Linear Regression:
+I. Exploratory Data Analysis (EDA) and Linear Regression:

 1. Transform the variables by using data manipulation techniques like, One-Hot Encoding
 2. Perform an EDA (Exploratory Data Analysis) to see the impact of variables over Sales.